 The list of state-recognized higher education institutions in Hungary can be found here.

-- The Minister responsible for education has the right to order legal compliance checks and operates an academic supervision system.
-He/she also acts as a maintainer of state-maintained higher education institutions.
-The Educational Authority (Oktatási Hivatal) and the Hungarian Accreditation Committee (Magyar Akkreditációs Bizottság) supports the minister in the monitoring and evaluation process.
+- The Minister responsible for higher education has the right to order legal compliance checks and operates an academic supervision system.
+He/she also acts as a maintainer in case of state-maintained higher education institutions.
+The Educational Authority and the Hungarian Accreditation Committee supports the minister in the monitoring and evaluation processes.

 - The Educational Authority has a primary role in the establishment and transformation of higher education institutions: it registers the institutions as well as the start and modification of their activities, records changes in its register and also deregisters them.
 When conducting authority inspections, the Authority examines the lawful operation of registered higher education institutions and assists the Minister in legal compliance checks.
 Its decisions are based on the expert opinion of the Hungarian Accreditation Committee.

-- The Hungarian Accreditation Committee (HAC) is a national body of experts assessing the quality of teaching, research and artistic activities of higher education institutions.
-It also undertakes external evaluation and monitoring of the implementation of the quality development policies of institutions.
+- The Hungarian Accreditation Committee (HAC) has a significant role in supporting the implementation of the sector's quality policy.
 Its policies and values are specified in its Codes of Ethics.
 It has been a member of the European Association for Quality Assurance in Higher Education (ENQUA) since 2002.

 - Additional activities include providing expert opinion on awarding the title of university professor, providing a report on the monitoring of degree programmes or the development of institutions on request of the minister or the Educational Authority and evaluating the teaching and QA and QM systems of a higher education institution on its request.

 - The Committee has 20 members.
-Nine members are delegated by the Minister, two members come from the Hungarian Academy of Sciences, one member is delegated by the Hungarian Academy of Arts, three members come from the Hungarian Rectors’ Conference, two members are delegated by the higher education institution’s ecclesiastical legal persons, one member is delegated by the Hungarian Chamber of Commerce and Industry, one member comes from the Students' National Conference and one member from the National Association of Doctoral Students.
+Nine members are delegated by the Minister, two members come from the Hungarian Academy of Sciences, one member is delegated by the Hungarian Academy of Arts, three members come from the Hungarian Rectors’ Conference, two members are delegated by the higher education institution’s ecclesiastical legal persons, one member is delegated by the Hungarian Chamber of Commerce and Industry, one member comes from the Conference of National Union of Students and one member from the Association of Hungarian PhD and DLA Students.

 Approaches and methods for quality assurance